apaz-cli/apaz-cli.github.io/blog/Research_Roadmap.md

 cap of how many comparisons we want to do, and estimate from there.

 As a playground for these ideas, I wrote [archivore](https://github.com/apaz-cli/archivore/).
 The idea is to download every machine learning paper off of arxiv, and squeeze new research ideas from them.
 I ran it overnight for a while and it discovered some good stuff.
-Some of the ideas were nonsensica, but some of them were pretty decent.
+Some of the ideas were nonsensical, but some of them were pretty decent.

 I would like to draw attention to [this file](https://github.com/apaz-cli/archivore/blob/master/archivore_ideate/archivore_ideate/quality.py#L61-L120), particularly the
 `rank_by_impact()` function.
 It turns out that there are more efficient ways to rank ideas than full round robin.
 In particular, you can set a cap and sample randomly from the n^2